Topics Map > Policies

 Consistent with our educational principles, we view education as the most important element in combating illegal sharing of copyrighted materials at University of Wisconsin-Platteville.
 We use a wide variety of methods to inform our community about the law and University of Wisconsin-Platteville's response to copyright infringement claims:

 - In order to use college computing resources, all students agree to the Acceptable Use Policy (AUP) for the University of Wisconsin-Platteville campus.
-The AUP can be viewed here.
+The AUP can be viewed at https://campus.uwplatt.edu/go/aup.

-- During New Student Registration, the new incoming class, the University of Wisconsin-Platteville ResNet Office provides a staffed table and information about copyright and piracy.
-The handout that is provided can be viewed here.
+- During NEW STUDENT REGISTRATION for the new incoming class, the Information Technology Services (ITS) Help Desk provides a staffed table and distributes this handout in printed form containing information about copyright and piracy.

-- In order to gain access to the network in the residence halls on the University of Wisconsin-Platteville campus, students need to register their computer through NetReg.
-In this process, students will be asked 5 questions related to copyright and copyright law.
-Their computer is not active on the network until all 5 questions are answered correctly.
-If a question is answered wrong, the system will pick another 5 questions.
+- In order to gain access to the network in the residence halls on the UW-Platteville campus, students need to register their computer through NetReg.
+In this process, students will be asked five questions related to copyright and copyright law.
+Their computer is not active on the network until all five questions are answered correctly.
+If a question is answered incorrectly, the system will pick another five questions for the student to answer.

 Plans to Effectively Combat the Unauthorized Distribution of Copyrighted Material